ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 ```
 #### Step 1.
 Add HTML 5 Sytnax

-Let’s add some more HTML5 syntax so that we can have a blank template that is fuller and richer.
+Let's add some more HTML5 syntax so that we can have a blank template that is fuller and richer.

 <p class="file-name">index.php:</p>
 ```html